 That’s why I’ve created two options.

 The Gold Package is a thorough review with your company’s goals in mind, and it includes a 45-minute coaching call to take the first steps of implementation.

-The Silver Package is a very basic offering, in cases where you have a tight budget or are simply curious what I think.
+The Silver Package is a very basic offering, in cases where you have a tight A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. or are simply curious what I think.
 This review is purely first glance and reactionary.

 Make a difference with your Facebook Page today!